Aiman-G/OnScreenTimer/README.md

 # OnScreenTimer
-On-screen timer for Microsoft PowerPoint presentations (Windows only) .
+On-screen transparent and customizable timer for Microsoft PowerPoint presentations (Windows only) .

 This is a smiple timer I built in Visual Basic.
 The timer can be used with PowerPoint presentations, it will stay always on screen.
 I use it when presenting to track the time.